 Each student, upon admission to the Graduate Program, is assigned a major advisor.
 The major advisor is usually assigned before the student's first registration and aids the student in the development of the individual graduate program.
-If reassignment of a major advisor is necessary, the reassignment is made by the Associate Dean of the Division in cooperation with the student.
+If reassignment of a major advisor is necessary, the reassignment is made by the Department Chair in cooperation with the student.